 Despite being an IMO approved alternative method of compliance since 2009, certain global and Canadian ports have however imposed restrictions on open loop scrubbers.
-Although Algoma mainly operates closedloop scrubbers, we are concerned that these types of actions are unnecessary, particularly in connection with closed loop scrubber operation, and will eliminate a viable and beneficial option of emission control for shipowners and their customers.
-The use of scrubbers reduces the cost to move goods and prevents cargo from shifting to more GHG intense land-based modes of transport while at the same time reducing harmful air emissions.
-Many shipowners made the decision in good faith to invest significant capital in this technology based on IMO and government approvals and the environmental benefits of scrubbers, and should not now be penalized by a change in policy.
+Although Algoma mainly operates closedloop scrubbers, we are concerned that these types of actions are unnecessary and will eliminate a viable and beneficial option of emission control for shipowners and their customers.
+The use of scrubbers reduces the cost to move necessary goods and prevents cargo from shifting to more carbon intense land-based modes of transport while at the same time reducing harmful air emissions.
+Many shipowners made the decision in good faith to invest significant capital in this technology based on IMO and government approvals and on the environmental benefits of scrubbers, and should not now be penalized by a change in policy.

-Exhaust emissions and discharges to water from Algoma's scrubbers meet all IMO approval, monitoring and emissions requirements with continuous monitoring and logging in approved tamper-proof devices.
+Exhaust emissions and discharges to water from Algoma's scrubbers meet all IMO approval, monitoring and emissions requirements, including continuous monitoring and recording in approved tamper-proof devices.
 Despite some claims suggesting that emissions of air pollutants, such as black carbon, particulate matter and GHGs are greater when using heavy fuel oil with a scrubber compared to when using a more refined fuel such as marine diesel oil, several studies have shown the opposite.
 See the next page for more information.

-BENEFITS OF EXHAUST GAS SCRUBBERS
+THE AIR POLLUTION REDUCTION BENEFITS OF SCRUBBERS

 Sulphur Oxides - SOx reductions resulting from consumption of heavy fuel oil (HFO) with an exhaust gas scrubber are at least as much as when using an ECA compliant fuel.
 The primary function of scrubbers is the reduction of SOx in exhaust gases.
 Scrubbers are highly effective at performing this function with 99% SO2 reduction.
-The resultant level of SO2 emissions from 2.0% sulphur content fuel (typical of the Great Lakes) in combination with a scrubber is below SO2 emissions from even an Emission Control Area (ECA) compliant fuel (i.e. a 0.1% sulphur fuel).
+The resultant level of emissions from

+2.0% sulphur content fuel (typical of the Great Lakes) in combination with a scrubber is below SO2 emissions from even an Emission Control Area (ECA) compliant fuel (i.e. a 0.1% sulphur distillate fuel).